CloudSlang/CloudSlang.github.io/app/markdowns/score.md

 **score** allows subscribing listeners for events.
 Such listeners must implement the ScoreEventListener interface which consists of a single method – *onEvent*.
 + `subscribe(ScoreEventListener listener, String type…)`

     This method subscribes the given listener for the specified event types.

 + `unsubscribe(ScoreEventListener listener)`

     This method un-subscribes the given listener from all the types it was subscribed to.

 ####Event Types
-Score fires events during an execution.
+**score** fires events during an execution.
 An event consists of two members:
 +  type – A string that can have one of the following values:
     -  Finished 'SCORE_FINISHED_EVENT' – Signals a finished execution
     -  Error 'SCORE_FAILURE_EVENT' – Signals an execution that finished with error